-A traditional Italian dessert of blood orange panna cotta with a lovely sweet tart flavor.
+This blood orange panna cotta makes the perfect winter dessert with its refreshing sweet tart flavor.

 Blood oranges are finally making their appearance at the farmers market and I couldn’t be happier.
 If you’ve been following the blog for a while, you know how obsessed I am with blood oranges.
 Three years ago, I even tried growing a Moro blood orange tree but had to let it go due to a citrus virus.
 After months of trying to get the virus under control I knew my effort was fruitless.
 For now I’m content with buying blood oranges from my local farmers and snacking on them with yogurt, making sorbet, and baking one of my favorite cakes on this blog.
 With Valentine’s Day coming up, I am sharing a simple but delicious blood orange and yogurt panna cotta.